 The final naming of the notes

-Here is the equivalence of the two notations:
+Here is how the two systems translate:

 A = La